 Dr. Ueno has received numerous awards and recognitions over the years, including Nikkei BP Publications' Japan Innovator of the Year Award (2006), the Ernst & Young Entrepreneur of the Year Award for the Greater Washington Area in the Life Sciences Category (2006), honorary membership in the American Gastroenterological Association (2008), and the Foundation Fighting Blindness Visionary Award (2014).

 In 2015, Dr. Ueno founded the Ryuji Ueno Foundation and serves as its Executive Producer.
 Through the foundation, Dr. Ueno produces more than 14 performances a year inviting world-renowned artists from around the globe.
 He also began the Potomac Music Lab Project, an incubator for classical music where world-class musicians can experiment with their craft.
 The Project includes The 6821 Quintet (6821 represents the distance in miles between Washington, DC, and Tokyo).
-This Quintet includes internationally renowned musicians, such as Mayu Kishima, the grand prize winner of the Shanghai Isaac Stern International Violin Competition (2016) and Tim Park, Grand Prize winner of the S&R Washington Award (2013).
+This Quintet includes internationally renowned musicians, such as Mayu Kishima, the grand prize winner of the Shanghai Isaac Stern International Violin Competition (2016).
 The Quintet performed its world debut at the National Cherry Blossom Festival in 2016.
 Dr.Ueno has also created a leadership program for international music students to learn what it means to be a professional performing artist in the United States.

 Dr. Ueno routinely offers private coaching for pianists, violinists, violists, singers, guitarists, composers, and conductors, assisting numerous top tier artists from around the world.
 He also coaches trio, quartets, quintets, and chamber orchestras.